aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    [@friedman2009; @dale2015; @simpson2015a; @matysiokova2017].
 Additionally, bird species that reside on mainland continents and have larger breeding ranges often have greater plumage colour elaboration and sexual dichromatism than species living on islands with limited breeding ranges [@badyaev1998; @figuerola2000; @tobias2009; @roulin2010; @doutrelant2016; @kearns2020].

-   Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via character displacement to facilitate species and mate recognition.
-For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration, leading to character displacement between species and populations and reduced rates of hybridization [@saetre1997].
+   Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via reproductive character displacement to facilitate species and mate recognition.
+For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration, leading to character displacement between species and populations and reduced rates of hybridization [@alatalo1994; @saetre1997].
 More broadly and across taxa, greater plumage dichromatism is positively correlated with transitions from allopatry to parapatry and increases in geographic range overlaps among passerine sister species pairs [@cooney2017].
 Plumage sexual